-Blue Cross and Blue Shield applies the following rules when calculating your coinsurance amounts for your PCP/Plan Approved Benefits:
+Blue Cross and Blue Shield applies the following rules when calculating your coinsurance amounts:

 - The Effect of Provider Withholds and Risk Sharing on Coinsurance.
 In some situations, a small amount is withheld from this health plan's share of the allowed charge payment to the covered provider in accordance with the provider's network payment agreement.
-(These covered providers are referred to as "network providers.")
-The withheld amount is paid to the network provider only if the network provider's performance meets certain standards set by Blue Cross and Blue Shield.
-Even if the network provider ultimately does not earn the withheld amount, your coinsurance is still calculated based on the actual charge or the full allowed charge.
-Your coinsurance will not be adjusted for any withheld amount or a network provider's failure to earn a withhold amount.
-In other situations, Blue Cross and Blue Shield may have arrangements with network providers in which the network providers share the risk of the cost of covered services.
-Under these arrangements, at the conclusion of a specific performance measuring period, and following the network providers' receipt of a fee-for-service payment (minus a withhold, if any), Blue Cross and Blue Shield may owe additional incentive fees to network providers, or the network providers may be required to pay back a portion of their fees.
+The withheld amount is paid to the covered provider only if the covered provider's performance meets certain standards set by Blue Cross and Blue Shield.
+Even if the covered provider ultimately does not earn the withheld amount, your coinsurance is still calculated based on the actual charge or the full allowed charge.
+Your coinsurance will not be adjusted for any withheld amount or a covered provider's failure to earn a withhold amount.
+In other situations, Blue Cross and Blue Shield may have arrangements with covered providers in which the covered providers share the risk of the cost of covered services.
+Under these arrangements, at the conclusion of a specific performance measuring period, and following the covered providers' receipt of a fee-for-service payment (minus a withhold, if any), Blue Cross and Blue Shield may owe additional incentive fees to covered providers, or the covered providers may be required to pay back a portion of their fees.
 The calculation of your coinsurance will not be adjusted for the effects of these risk sharing arrangements. - The Effect of Capitation Payments on Coinsurance.
 In some situations, you will be charged coinsurance for a covered service for which the covered provider is compensated on a capitation basis rather than on a fee-for-service basis.
-(These covered providers are referred to as "network providers.")
-This may happen, for example, when members self-refer to network providers.
+This may happen, for example, when members self-refer to covered providers.
 In these situations, Blue Cross and Blue Shield will calculate your coinsurance payment in the following manner.
-First, Blue Cross and Blue Shield will determine what the fee-for-service amount would have been had the service been performed by a network provider on a fee-for-service basis.
+First, Blue Cross and Blue Shield will determine what the fee-for-service amount would have been had the service been performed by a covered provider on a fee-for-service basis.
 Next, Blue Cross and Blue Shield will apply your applicable coinsurance percentage to this converted fee-for-service figure to determine your coinsurance amount.
 The periodic capitation payments that the covered providers receive will not be the basis for the coinsurance calculation.